NorthOC/basedflix/README.md

 That is it!
 You can launch the program now by typing `basedflix` in your terminal.

 In case of manual installation, you can use these steps as a reference.
+To install npm, use a node version manager like [nvm](https://github.com/nvm-sh/nvm)

 ![pirate pepe](.github/pepe-pirate.png)